 Document Reference Content requirements Where addressed 4.12.1 Prior to the use and development of any construction compound, a CCP must be prepared to the satisfaction of the Minister for Planning.
-4.12.2 a) A plan showing the location and layout of each compound and the categories of works and operations proposed within each compound.
+This plan 4.12.2 a) A plan showing the location and layout of each compound and the categories of works and operations proposed within each compound.
 Section 3 4.12.2 b) The estimated duration of activity within each compound.
 Section 3.6 4.12.2 c) Demonstration that any compound proposed on land which is not to be permanently acquired are reasonably required in the location in which they are proposed, including demonstration that alternatives which reduce the impact of the compounds on such land are not feasible or practical.
 Section 3.4 4.12.2 d) Demonstration that the compounds (and categories of permissible works within each compound) have been sited to avoid, then minimise, then mitigate, impacts on sensitive uses (including residences, open space, schools, community organisations and sporting and recreation areas).
-4.12.2 e) Demonstration that the categories of works proposed within the compounds are appropriate having regard to whether the land is flood prone, including any flood modelling where appropriate, or has any particular environmental sensitivity, and that the works will be suitably managed to address any flood risk.
-4.12.2 f) Measures to restore the former use of the land used for construction once these activities are complete.
+Section 4.1 Section 4.2 Section 4.3 Section 3.4 4.12.2 e) Demonstration that the categories of works proposed within the compounds are appropriate having regard to whether the land is flood prone, including any flood modelling where appropriate, or has any particular environmental sensitivity, and that the works will be suitably managed to address any flood risk.
+Section 4.4.3 4.12.2 f) Measures to restore the former use of the land used for construction once these activities are complete.
 Section 5 4.12.3 A CCP may be prepared and approved in stages but a CCP for any stage must be approved before the commencement of use and development for that stage.
 This plan 4.12.4 A CCP may be amended from time to time, to the satisfaction of the Minister for Planning.
-4.12.5 All construction compounds must be located and operated in accordance with the approved CCP and relevant EPRs included in the approved EMF.
+Section 7.1.5 4.12.5 All construction compounds must be located and operated in accordance with the approved CCP and relevant EPRs included in the approved EMF.
 This plan Section 3 Section 4 Appendix A

-3. Greenaway Street Construction Compound
+3. Carron Street Construction Compound

-This Plan describes the Compound that will be established to support the YEMS scope of works.
-The Construction Compound described in This plan is located at 49 Greenaway Street, Bulleen.
-Due to the large footprint and geographical context of works included in this scope, there will be an additional compound proposed to support the YEMS scope.
-This will be presented in a separate CCP.
+This Plan describes the Compound that will be established to support the MWC & YVW scope of works.
+The Construction Compound described in this plan is located off Carron Street, Balwyn North.

 In general, the construction compound will feature the establishment of a site staff office, site amenities for the construction team and subcontractors, storage of plant, equipment and laydown for construction materials.
-The overarching location of the construction compound in relation to the YEMS works alignment, environmental features and businesses is shown in Figure 2.
+The overarching location of the construction compound in relation to the MWC & YVW works alignment, environmental features and businesses is shown in Figure 2.